Belinda Lee: Italy

 Towards the end of 1957 Lee went to Italy to play a model in the Ancient World in The Goddess of Love (1957).
 During the course of the shoot she had a highly publicised romance with a married noble, Prince Filippo Orsini, head of the Orsini family.
 This resulted in Lee leaving her husband Lucas in September.
 In October 1957, Lee told the press "I had a strict and very ladylike upbringing.
 When I went to Rome it was the first time I had been abroad on my own.
-It was marvelous.
+It was marvellous.
 I even learned to swear."

 Lee returned to Rank to make Nor the Moon by Night (1957), which was shot in London and on location in the Union of South Africa.
 During the shoot she told a reporter she liked to play "passionate exotic parts.
 I don't want to be the girl next door or somebody's sister.
 I don't really like being a simple outdoor girl either- good at heart, even when she's swept off her feet."

 Suicide attempt

-During filming, Lee left to go to Italy to visit Prince Orsini, her married lover.
+During filming, Lee went to Italy to visit Prince Orsini, her married lover.
 Italian newspapers reported that Lee had taken an overdose of sleeping pills.
 Three days later, Orsini, a Papal prince, was reported to have been hospitalised after slashing his wrists.
 Police refused to comment on the newspaper reports linking the two romantically.
-Prince Orsini, whose injuries were light, refused to tell the police why he had done it.
+Prince Orsini, whose injuries were minor, refused to tell the police why he had done it.
 Lee said that she had been suffering from insomnia and had taken an overdose by mistake.
 Both were married to others at the time.
-The Vatican said that Orsini would lose his title if it were proven that he had attempted suicide, and indeed the elderly Pope Pius XII did remove Orsini and the Orsini family from their hereditary position of Prince Assistant to the Papal Throne.
-The Pope also made a speech condemning suicide, which was thought to be a reference to the Orsini–Lee scandal, although neither were named.
+The Vatican said that Orsini would lose his title if it were proven that he had attempted suicide, and the elderly Pope Pius XII removed Orsini and the Orsini family from their hereditary position of Prince Assistant to the Papal Throne.
+The Pope also made a speech condemning suicide, which was thought to be a reference to the Orsini–Lee scandal, although neither was named.

 Lee was smuggled out of Rome to return to South Africa in February to complete Nor the Moon by Night.
-(Questions were asked in the Parliament of South Africa about whether Lee was given special treatment to get into the country, as a customs and immigration officer went to meet her on the plane at Johannesburg airport so she could avoid the press.
+(Questions were asked in the Parliament of South Africa about whether Lee was given special treatment to enter the country, as a customs and immigration officer met her on the plane at Johannesburg airport so she could avoid the press.
 She transferred to a plane to Durban, stayed in the crew cabin and was allowed to disembark later.)
 "I regret any harm I have done to anyone in Italy", she said.

-According to Filmink, "Rank seemed unsure what to do with Lee.
-A well-publicised adulterous affair can increase an actor's popularity – as Elizabeth Taylor would soon prove when she "stole" Eddie Fisher off Debbie Reynolds.
-However, in the British film industry of the 1950s, which liked its women sensible and/or straight bananas, it seemed to scare producers."